Berkeley Rose Garden: Rose Garden

-The Berkeley Rose Garden is in the form of a terraced amphitheater located in a small canyon and has views of the city and bay of San Francisco and the Golden Gate.
+The Berkeley Rose Garden is a terraced amphitheater in a small canyon with views of the city and bay of San Francisco and the Golden Gate.
 More than 100 rose varieties grow along the terraces, with maximum blooming occurring in mid-May.
 The park is bisected by Codornices Creek.
 The north side of the Rose Garden includes a set of tennis courts.
 The south side is a grove of coast redwoods, bay laurel and coastal live oak trees.

 Construction of the rose garden began in 1933 with funds provided by the federal Civil Works Administration.
 Construction continued in subsequent years with funding from the California State Relief Administration and the federal Works Progress Administration.
-It opened on September 26, 1937.
+It opened in September 1937.
 Since its inception, the Rose Garden has been the site of a number of rose shows.